nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 ### Discarding Changes

-If your project benefits from branch management, click on **Settings**, go to **Branch Management** and then delete the branch created by the migration.
+If your project benefits from branch management, everytime you launch a migration, a branch is created.

+If you don't benefit from branch management, a branch is created the first time you launch a migration.
+It is deleted and created again with every migration, involving the loss of the previous migration.

-If your project does not benefit from branch management, to discard changes, revert to the tag made before the migration was triggered.
+To discard changes, revert to the tag made before the migration was triggered.

 ### Removing JSF UI Configuration